 Dr Maria Haarmans (CPsychol) is a Research Associate within the Cathie Marsh Institute of Social Research at the University of Manchester.
 Her 20+ years in the mental health field in Canada, Japan and the UK, specialising in psychosis, both as a therapist and researcher, have sensitised her to inequalities and their role in psychological distress.
 Maria has used mixed methods and a sex- and gender-based analysis to investigate the impact of intersections of gender, class, ‘race’ and other social categories on the development and expression of psychotic experiences.
 She is interested in participatory approaches to research and has recently facilitated Participatory Action Research with male prisoners within a medium security prison.
 She aims to expand the focus from individual to social-structural levels of analysis for understanding severe psychological distress and enhancing practice.

-Georgia Mae Webster is currently studying for an MA in Cultural and Global Perspectives in Mental Healht at Queen Mary University of London.
+Georgia Mae Webster is currently studying for an MSc in Cultural and Global Perspectives in Mental Health at Queen Mary University of London.
 She has an undergraduate degree in Psychology from Goldsmith’s, University of London, where she completed research on the effects of different interventions on university students and staff mental wellbeing.
 Her research interests cover racism and mental health, and she is currently completing her thesis on the impact of institutional racism on psychosis in African and Caribbean populations.
+Georgia entered the Queen Mary’s Mental Health Academy postgraduate poster competition and won the Cultural and Global Perspectives 2018 poster first prize for her poster on The Effects of Institutional Racism on Schizophrenia in African and Caribbeans.
 A member of the MQ’s young persons advisory group, the mental health research charity who started the We Swear campaign, she also is a volunteer at Mildmay Hospital and has spent time volunteering with the Inspire Mental Health Consortium as well as the Whitechapel Mission.